Thai officials concerned as import figures from other ASEAN countries registered a decline yet prices of the essential crop dropped sharply.

 US professor and wife support monkeys working on Thai farms despite some criticism

-Nevertheless, there continues to be some US based animal rights groups who call for a ban on Thai coconuts being picked by monkeys.
-However Leslie Sponsel who is a professor emeritus at the University of Hawaii and who, working with his wife Dr. Poranee Natadecha-Sponsel has published many academic papers and studies on the unique relationship between Thai coconut farmers and monkeys in Thailand disagrees.
+Nevertheless, there continue to be some US-based animal rights groups who call for a ban on Thai coconuts being picked by monkeys.
+However, Leslie Sponsel who is a professor emeritus at the University of Hawaii and who, working with his wife Dr Poranee Natadecha-Sponsel has published many academic papers and studies on the unique relationship between Thai coconut farmers and monkeys in Thailand disagrees.
 ‘During our time in southern Thailand, we never observed or heard of cruelty or abuse of the monkeys,’ Sponsel said.
 ‘Indeed, the monkeys are very similar to family pets, and for some households, even like family members to some degree.
-Young ones are trained, and they are kept on a chain tethered to the handler or to a shelter when not working.
+Young ones are trained, and they are kept on a chain tethered to the handler or shelter when not working.
 They are fed, watered, bathed, groomed and otherwise cared for.
-They often ride to the coconut palm plantation on the back of a motor bike or in a cart driven by the handler.’
+They often ride to the coconut palm plantation on the back of a motorbike or in a cart driven by the handler.’
 The professor is certain that there is no systemic cruelty or abuse of the monkeys employed by the Thai farmers.

 Coconuts are part of a very competitive Thai economy where lower prices endanger livelihoods